deep-entertainment/safehouse/design/Safe House - Game Design Document.md

 ## Characters

-### Marjorie Tailor, the main character
+### *MARJORIE* Tailor, the main character

-Marjorie is a black woman, aged 34.
+*MARJORIE* is a black woman, aged 34.
 At the beginning of the game, she is calm and shy and insecure.
 Through the events in the game, she becomes confident and strong.

-Because Rebeca is very rough to her, she begins to suspect, that she tries to scare her, but ultimatively, it's Calvin that tries to attack her and this gets settled in the very last scene.
+Because *REBECA* is very rough to her, she begins to suspect, that she tries to scare her, but ultimatively, it's *CALVIN* that tries to attack her and this gets settled in the very last scene.

 Throughout the game, she is scared (her fears growing with the events)